amargherio/mechanic/README.md

 ensure that the cluster can scale to meet the demands of the pods being rescheduled.

 ## How does it work?

+**mechanic** runs as a DaemonSet in your cluster.
+Each daemon pod monitors node updates and, for each update, checks the node conditions.
+If a `VMEventScheduled` condition is present, it queries the [Instance Metadata Service](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service?tabs=linux) for maintenance information.

+If the maintenance event is deemed impactful, it will cordon the node and begin draining pods to other nodes in the cluster.
+During the drain flow, a label is added to the node (`mechanic.cordoned`) indicating that it was cordoned by mechanic.
+If the daemon pod is restarted, it will check for this label and use it as an input on whether to uncordon the node if the `VMEventScheduled` condition is no longer present.